b01ix/b01ix.github.io/_pages/privacy.md

 #### Which cookies do I use and why?
-I use Google Analytics to collect statistics, as it is important for me to know how people read me.
+I may use Google Analytics to collect statistics, as it is important for me to know how people read me.
 Based on this data, I can understand the size of my audience, and what I am doing right or wrong.

 #### What should you do if you don't want to use cookies?